hamzabinadeel-ba/Peloton-s-Path-to-Recovery/README.md

 Two established frameworks were used to contextualise performance:

-- **VRIO Analysis:** Assessed Peloton’s technology stack, content ecosystem, brand equity, and human capital to evaluate sustainability of competitive advantage.
+- **VRIO Analysis:** Evaluated Peloton’s proprietary technology stack (609 patents), content ecosystem (10,000+ classes), brand equity and human capital.
+The analysis found that strategic assets exist, but execution gaps prevent sustainable competitive advantage.

-- **PESTEL Analysis:** Examined macro-environmental pressures including post-pandemic consumer behaviour, technology competition (Apple Fitness+), regulatory exposure, and ESG expectations.
+- **PESTEL Analysis:** Examined macro-environmental pressures including 31.3% projected CAGR in connected fitness (2024-2030), 39% post-COVID return to in-person fitness and rising regulatory, ESG and legal exposure.
+The anlysis found that external growth opportunities exist, but Peloton is failing to capture them.

 # Dashboard Design
 ## Data Source